 - Community building: The concept of community building is essential because it helps create a space where people feel comfortable interacting with each other.
 This is essential for online communities because it’s the only way to build trust and relationships virtually.

 - Google visibility: If you want to rank higher in Google, an online community is a great way to get all the discussions and conversations indexed and ranked in the search results.
-Online communities create a lot of content and activity, which signals to Google that your brand is active and relevant.
+Online communities create much content and activity, signaling to Google that your brand is active and relevant.

 If you’re not already using an online community to build brand awareness, now is the time to start reaping the many benefits.
-An online community can help you build customer loyalty, increase.
+An online community can help you build customer loyalty and increase brand love.
+Customer-obsessed brands build these communities and integrate them into external brand marketing campaigns.

 The Challenges of Building an Online Community